ddmitov/perl-executing-browser/README.md

     put together your Perl5 scripts and modules and even your version of Perl5 with a copy of PEB and its Qt5 libraries and run your applications from every folder, even from USB sticks;

 * **3. Cross-platform availability:**
-    use it on every platform, where Perl5, Qt and QtWebKit are available;
+    use it on every platform, where Perl5, Qt5 and QtWebKit are available;

 * **4. Secure user-space solution:**
     no daemons or services are installed or started, no privileged ports are opened, no firewall notifications should be triggered and no need for administrative privileges to run the program;